 A corporate branding strategy streamlines how your brand is perceived by the public, your customers and employees through the use of corporate visual identity, corporate image and more.

 It allows your company’s brand to be a corporate entity rather than branding each of your products or services separately.

 A corporate brand strategy helps you:

 - Build trust and long-lasting relationships with your customers

 - Increase the level of customer loyalty, engagement and advocacy

 - Grow the purchase likelihood for every new product/service you launch

-To create an effective strategy, you can start with the VCI Alignment Model to build consistency between your strategic vision, company culture and the public image of your brand.
+To create an effective corporate branding strategy, start with the VCI Alignment Model to build consistency between your strategic vision, company culture and the public image of your brand.

-Continue crafting a strategy following these eight steps:
+Craft a corporate branding strategy by following these eight steps:

 - Set clear corporate branding goals